 - Recognize the most appropriate routes of surgical and non-surgical routes for various gynecological conditions.

-- Explain the most recent developments in robotic-assisted, laparoscopic, and open surgery for myomectomy, endometrial hyperplasia, hysterectomy, pelvic floor repair and vaginal hysterectomy with oophorectomy.
+- Explain the most recent developments in robotic-assisted, laparoscopic, hysteroscopic and open surgery for myomectomy, vulvar and vaginal disorders, endometriosis, hysterectomy, pelvic floor repair and vaginal hysterectomy with oophorectomy.

 - Describe current tissue extraction/retrieval techniques.

 - Discuss nuances, indications, and techniques for single port and vaginal hysterectomy and "conventional" laparoscopy vs. robotic surgery.